ULFR10001/ULFR10002 - Talk French in 10 weeks (non-credit only)

 Teaching and learning methods

-- Formative assessment in the shape of online/ in class self-assessment quizzes to evaluate receptive skills (reading and listening), and vocabulary.
+- Ongoing formative assessment in the shape of online/ in class exercises and quizzes to evaluate knowledge and skills.

 Nature and timing of feedback